 Contributed By Von Wobeser y Sierra, SC

 Mexico has a civil law legal system and is a federal state.
-For historical reasons, it has received certain influence from the US legal system, especially in matters related to constitutional law.
-Proceedings before Mexican Courts traditionally followed an inquisitorial model, based mainly on written submissions, but influence from common law systems has become more notable of late; for example, in 2013 the Supreme Court introduced a particular notion of punitive damages, and in 2011 Congress amended the Federal Code of Civil Procedure to allow collective actions.
+For historical reasons, it has taken some influence from the US legal system, especially in matters related to constitutional law.
+Proceedings before Mexican courts traditionally followed an inquisitorial model, based mainly on written submissions, but influence from common law systems has become more notable of late; for example, in 2014 the Supreme Court introduced a particular notion of punitive damages, and in 2011 Congress amended the Federal Code of Civil Procedure to allow collective actions.

-The inquisitorial model is also becoming a thing of the past, since Congress passed several amendments to the procedural codes to establish adversarial proceedings conducted through both written submissions and oral argument, with an emphasis on the oral part of the proceedings.
-This new type of proceedings is already applied for criminal matters and low-value commercial disputes, but it is supposed to apply to every type of commercial claim starting in 2020.
+The inquisitorial model is also becoming a thing of the past, since Congress has passed several amendments to the procedural codes to establish adversarial proceedings conducted through both written submissions and oral argument, with an emphasis on the oral part of the proceedings.
+This new type of proceedings is already applied to criminal matters and, as of 2020, to most commercial disputes.
+This model has also been replicated in several states for civil disputes.

-Mexico is a federal state and therefore the court system is integrated by federal and local courts.
+Mexico is a federal state and therefore the court system is made up of federal and local courts.

 The states’ judicial systems are usually two-tiered, with first instance courts and appellate collegiate courts.
 However, amparo challenges can be submitted against judgments issued by the appellate courts.